Medical

 What do I need to know about the dental cleaning & extraction/s procedure my pet went through?

-What did my pet’s cleaning include
+What did my pet’s dental procedure include?

 What can I expect when I bring my pet home tonight?

-- Some drooling can also be expected.
-If extractions were performed, it can be normal to see some blood-tinged saliva.
+- If tooth extractions were performed, it can be normal to see some blood-tinged saliva.
 The amount of blood should decrease with time.
-If at any time it is worsening or excessive, please let us know.
+If at any time it is worsening or excessive, please call the clinic at (720) 740-8129.

 - Some pets are not quite themselves for up to 24-48 hours following anesthesia.
 Signs such as pacing, panting, whimpering, mild lethargy, and/or restlessness may be noticed.
-There may also be some degree of discomfort and swelling around the mouth, especially if extractions were performed.

-Special Feeding instructions
+Special Feeding & Care instructions

 - With absorbable sutures in the mouth, it is important to feed your pet a very soft diet (this can be canned/wet food or dry food soaked in water until very soft) until they return for their recheck or otherwise directed.
 This also means no hard toys, treats, etc that may interfere with the healing of the extraction sites.

 - Tonight, gradually feed your pet only 1⁄4 to 1⁄2 the normal amount as pets may feel nauseous after anesthesia and vomit if given large amounts of water or food.
-Tomorrow you may continue food and water amounts as usual (as long as the food is still soft).
-Please refrain from offering any hard toys, rope toys, bones or treats until their recheck to allow the gum tenderness to fade and the extraction sites to fully heal.

 - Your pet may not want to eat at all tonight.
 If your pet is still not eating the day after the procedure, please let us know.
 It is possible that your pet is in pain from extractions and the pain is preventing your pet from eating.
 You can give one dose of pain medication without food (if they will not eat) to see if this helps.
 If not, please let us know.